Transfer of Enemies is Legal

 2. Families of suicide bombers will be transferred from one “protected” territory to another.

-3. By encouraging their sons and daughters to commit terror acts, accepting the admiration from their neighbors and “blood money” from Arab’s terror network, families of suicide/homicide bombers have become an integrated part of the terror machinery.
+3. By encouraging their sons and daughters to commit terror acts, accepting the admiration from their neighbours and ‘blood money’ from Arab’s terror network, families of suicide/homicide bombers have become an integrated part of the terror machinery.

 More than 75% of the Arab population of the territories support terror acts against Israel.
 Therefore, they can hardly be classified as an innocent civilian population.
-Israel has enough military and security reasons to conduct a population transfer.
+Israel has enough military and security reasons to conduct a population transfer of enemy population from the Jewish land.